-Students enrolled in the campus Honors Program take seven credits of honors courses each academic year.
+Students enrolled in the campus Honors Program take six credits of honors courses each academic year.
 Schreyer Scholars at the campus complete nine credits of honors courses.
 Honors credit is awarded for successful completion of honors courses, honors options (honors projects developed with qualified faculty members as part of regular courses), as well as honors independent study courses.
 These courses fulfill General Education and other curricular requirements, and the honors designation appears on the student's transcript.

-At the beginning of each semester, Honors students work with their academic advisers as well as the Honors coordinators to develop individualized Academic Plans that include appropriate honors course work.
+At the beginning of each semester, Honors students work with their academic advisers as well as the Honors coordinators to develop individualized academic plans that include appropriate honors course work.

 Schreyer Scholars and Honors Program members are entitled to several benefits: